List May 2021

 Stuttgart, J.Engelhorn 1863.

 bookplate to front paste-down.
-Two pages with mild brown offsetting from an inserted
+Two pages with mild brown offsetting from an inserted leaflet. (#24097)

-and according to Schumpeter ‘among the century's most significant figures in
+and according to Schumpeter ‘among the century's most significant figures in our field‘.

 *Schumpeter p.
 503-504.
 M.Blaug, Great economists before Keynes, p.148.

-auch ein vollkommener Unterricht von den Schlesischen Müntzen, Maassen, und Gewichten ...
+Oder-Fahrt ... wie auch ein vollkommener Unterricht von den Schlesischen Müntzen, Maassen, und Gewichten ... mit

 Breslau und Leipzig, Michael Hubert 1714.